Skycoder10/Skycoder10/README.md

 ### Hello I am Akash Mandal 👋
--I am competitive programmer from India
+- 👨‍💻 I am competitive programmer from India

 <!--
 **Skycoder10/Skycoder10** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
+-->
 - 🔭 I’m currently working on ...jdj
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...